-The needs of our students, staff, alumni, and their families are prayed for by the school community for a month.
+The needs of our students, staff, alumni, and their families are prayed for by the school community each month.
 To add someone to the prayer list, email the Mission & Ministry office

 Additionally, Foley requires students to perform service hours throughout the year.
 One highlight of the year includes a "Be the Difference Day" where all students, faculty, and staff spend a day doing service throughout Metro Detroit.
 The service form

-that must be completed and returned within two weeks of doing service, in order for the hours to count.
+for students must be completed and returned within two weeks of doing service, in order for the hours to count.
 Questions can be directed to Mission & Ministry Director, Ashley Hursin

 Incoming ninth graders are required to complete 12 hours of service:

 - Six (6) hours completed in the first semester

 - Six (6) hours completed in the second semester

 - Hours may be completed in the summer

 Service hours must be community work.
 Projects can be completed at a church, grade school, or within the city.
 Tasks could include:

 - Volunteering at athletic camps